-15. Pursuant to the Act, no development charge is payable if the development is only the enlargement of an existing dwelling unit.

-- 16. Pursuant to the Act and Regulation, no development charge is payable if the development is only the creation of: - (a) one or two additional dwelling units in a single detached dwelling, where the total gross floor area of the additional dwelling unit or units is less than or equal to the gross floor area of the existing dwelling unit; - (b) one additional dwelling unit in a semi-detached dwelling or row dwelling, where the gross floor area of the additional dwelling unit is less than or equal to the gross floor area of the existing dwelling unit; or - (c) one additional dwelling unit in a dwelling other than a single detached dwelling, semi-detached dwelling or row dwelling, where the gross floor area of the additional dwelling unit is less than or equal to the gross floor area of the smallest existing dwelling unit in the residential building.
+- 15. Pursuant to the Act, no development charge is payable if the development is only the enlargement of an existing dwelling unit. - 16.
+Pursuant to the Act and Regulation, no development charge is payable if the development is only the creation of: - (a) one or two additional dwelling units in a single detached dwelling, where the total gross floor area of the additional dwelling unit or units is less than or equal to the gross floor area of the existing dwelling unit; - (b) one additional dwelling unit in a semi-detached dwelling or row dwelling, where the gross floor area of the additional dwelling unit is less than or equal to the gross floor area of the existing dwelling unit; or - (c) one additional dwelling unit in a dwelling other than a single detached dwelling, semi-detached dwelling or row dwelling, where the gross floor area of the additional dwelling unit is less than or equal to the gross floor area of the smallest existing dwelling unit in the residential building.

-Rules with Respect to Exemptions for Industrial Expansion
+Rules with Respect to Exemptions for Industrial Enlargement and Industrial Grant Program

-- 17. (1) Pursuant to the Act, and notwithstanding any other provision of this by-law, there shall be an exemption from the payment of development charges for one or more enlargements of an existing industrial building, up to a maximum of fifty percent of the gross floor area before the first enlargement for which an exemption from the payment of development charges was granted pursuant to the Development Charges Act or this section.
-Development charges shall be imposed in accordance with this by-law with respect to the amount of floor area of an enlargement that results in the gross floor area of the industrial building being increased by greater than fifty per cent of the gross floor area of all the existing industrial buildings on the site. - (2) If the gross floor area is enlarged by more than 50 percent, the amount of the development charge in respect of the enlargement is the amount of the development charge that would otherwise be payable multiplied by the fraction determined as follows: - 1.
-Determine the amount by which the enlargement exceeds 50 percent of the gross floor area before the enlargement. - 2.
-Divide the amount determined under paragraph 1 by the amount of the enlargement.
+- Pursuant to the Act, and notwithstanding any other provision of this By-17. (a) law, there shall be an exemption from the payment of development charges for one or more enlargements of existing industrial buildings on a site, up to a maximum of fifty percent of the gross floor area before the first enlargement for which an exemption from the payment of development charges was granted pursuant to the Development Charges Act or this section.
+The development need not be an attached addition or expansion of an existing industrial building, but rather may be a new standalone structure, provided it is located on the same parcel of land.
+Development charges shall be imposed in accordance with this By-law with respect to the amount of floor area of an enlargement that results in the gross floor area of the industrial building on the site being increased by greater than fifty per cent of the gross floor area of all the existing industrial buildings on the site. - (b) If the gross floor area is enlarged by more than 50 percent, the amount of the development charge in respect of the enlargement is the amount of the development charge that would otherwise be payable multiplied by the fraction determined as follows: - (i) Determine the amount by which the enlargement exceeds 50 percent of the gross floor area before the enlargement. - (ii) Divide the amount determined under paragraph 1 by the amount of the enlargement. - (c) Notwithstanding the Industrial Development Charge rates as outlined in Schedule C, the Region shall during the life of this by-law maintain a grant program that shall be used to provide a grant towards any industrial development charges payable, in accordance with Development Charge Grant Program approved by the Region on July 20, 2017.